-CACIB - Certificat d'Aptitude au Championnat International de Beauté de la FCI
+FCI-CACIB - Certificat d'Aptitude au Championnat International de Beauté de la FCI

-The only dogs which can be taken into consideration for the CACIB are those which have been awarded "EXCELLENT 1" in intermediate, open, working and champion class.
-A CACIB can only be awarded if the dog in question has been assessed as being of superior quality.
-The CACIB is not automatically and compulsorily linked to the "EXCELLENT 1"
+The only dogs which can be taken into consideration for the FCI-CACIB are those which have been awarded "EXCELLENT 1st" in intermediate, open, working and champion class.
+An FCI-CACIB can only be awarded if the dog in question has been assessed as being of superior quality.
+The FCI-CACIB is not automatically and compulsorily linked to the "EXCELLENT 1st"

-The Reserve CACIB is awarded to the second best dog which was given the qualification "EXCELLENT" from the above mentioned classes.
-The dog placed second in the class where the CACIB winner comes from can compete for the Reserve CACIB, if awarded excellent.
-It is not compulsory to award the Reserve CACIB.
+The Reserve FCI-CACIB is awarded to the second best dog which was given the qualification "EXCELLENT" from the above mentioned classes.
+The dog placed second in the class where the FCI-CACIB winner comes from can compete for the Reserve FCI-CACIB, if awarded excellent.
+It is not compulsory to award the FCI-Reserve-CACIB.

-The judge awards CACIB and Reserve CACIB according to the quality of the dogs without checking whether they meet the conditions regarding age and/or registration with a studbook recognized by the FCI.
+The judge awards FCI-CACIB and FCI-Reserve-CACIB according to the quality of the dogs without checking whether they meet the conditions regarding age and/or registration with a studbook recognized by the FCI.

 The CAC (Certificat d'Aptitude au Championnat) is a national grading.
-It is up to the national kennel clubs to decide in which classes and to which dogs this certificate can be awarded.
-The CAC counts towards a national champion title.
+It is up to the national canine organisations to decide in which classes and to which dogs this certificate can be awarded.
+The CAC counts towards a national champion title as per Art.23.2 of the FCI Standing Orders and provided it is awarded by an FCI recognised judge.

-The first title of National Champion earned in an FCI country must be with at least 2 CACs won at shows organised by the same national canine organisation in the same country on two different days.
+The first title of national champion earned in an FCI member or contract partner country must be with at least 2 CACs as per Art.
+23.2 of the FCI Standing Orders and awarded by FCI recognised judges on two different days.

-Only one judge for each sex and breed carries out the granting of all awards, including CACIB, and this judge shall be appointed in advance.
+Only one judge for each sex and breed carries out the granting of all awards, including FCI-CACIB, and this judge shall be appointed in advance.